OPERATION: TAKE A SOLDIER TO THE MOVIES

 This was the official website for OPERATION: TAKE A SOLDIER TO THE MOVIES.
 The content below is from the site's archived pagess.
 This resurrected site was created as an homage and a thank you to Bernie and Kathy Hintzke of Milwaukee who started this project.

 I first learned about Operation: Take a Soldier to the Movie from the above press release which my boyfriend brought home.
 He works in the Defense Department in Washington DC.
-I was in the process of deciding upon a moving company in Baltimore to help me move to DC to be with him.
+I was in the process of deciding upon a Baltimore moving company to help me move to DC to be with him.
 Friends had recommended Von Paris Moving & Storage, a family-owned and operated moving and storage company that had been in business since 1892.
 That was pretty impressive on its own.
 Reading reviews about the company convinced me to try them.
 They had established an impeccable reputation for honesty, integrity and outstanding quality service and it really showed before, during, and after the move.
 I decided I would get involve with the Take a Soldier to the Movie initiative once I was settled in DC.
 Our soldiers deserve a break from the stress and tedium that often is their lot when they are on the line far away from home.
 Kudos to Bernie & Kathy Hintzke and all the other people who are making this initiative come true for our troops.

 OPERATION: TAKE A SOLDIER TO THE MOVIES was started to improve the morale among the troops stationed in war zones around the world.
 Soldiers in war zones literally had “nothing to do” when not working.
 This is a way of providing them with a “Saturday Night at the Movie” experience.
 Each movie package to the troops contains:

 ·Letter of support from the donor with their mailing address

 · Artificially sweetened powdered drink mix packets i.e. Crystal Light or Kool Aide (no tubs)

 · Microwavable Popcorn